mattwach/game_controller_latency_tester/README.md

 ![nfet schematic](images/nfet_schematic.png)

-Ad well as a PCB layout that you can hand-wire, CNC cut, checmical etch or send to a fab.
+As well as a PCB layout that you can hand-wire, CNC cut, chemical etch or send to a fab.

 ![pcb layout](images/pcb_layout.png)